-You may eat a light breakfast of eggs and/or toast before 9 am.
+You may eat a light breakfast of eggs and/or toast before 8 am.
 Do not eat fruit, vegetables, bran or high fiber bread.

-- At 9 am: Begin Clear Liquid Diet.
+- At 8 am: Begin Clear Liquid Diet.
 Drink only liquids for the rest of the day.
-No solid foods. - Stop taking Lovenox or Fragmin one full day prior to your procedure unless otherwise directed. - You may continue one daily aspirin. - Mix the 238g bottle of Miralax with 64oz of Gatorade/PowerAde-preferred, or any clear liquid (no red or purple) into a pitcher or large container.
+No solid foods. - Stop taking Lovenox or Fragmin one full day prior to your procedure unless otherwise directed. - You may continue one daily aspirin. - Mix the unopened 238g bottle of Miralax with 64oz of Gatorade/PowerAde-preferred, or any clear liquid (no red or purple) into a pitcher or large container.
 Continue to mix or shake the solution until the powder is dissolved.
-You may refrigerate the mixture. - At 4 pm: Take 2 Bisacodyl tablets with 8 oz of clear liquid. - 7:00 pm: Begin drinking the 238g Miralax solution at a rate of 8oz every 15-30 minutes (over 1-2 hours) until half of the Miralax solution is gone. - At 10 pm or before midnight Take 2 Bisacodyl laxative tablets with 8 oz of clear liquid. - Continue to drink plenty of liquids as tolerated throughout the remainder of the evening - Diabetics taking long acting insulin: reduce the dose in half the evening before the procedure.
+You may refrigerate the mixture.
+You will drink 1⁄2 of this beginning at 6 pm - 4:00 pm Take 2 Bisacodyl laxative tablets with 8 oz of clear liquid - 6:00 pm: Begin drinking the 238g Miralax solution at a rate of 8oz every 15-30 minutes (over 1-2 hours) until half of the Miralax solution is gone. - At 10 pm Take 2 Bisacodyl laxative tablets with 8 oz of clear liquid. - Continue to drink plenty of liquids as tolerated throughout the remainder of the evening - Diabetics taking long acting insulin: reduce the dose in half the evening before the procedure.
 Do not take insulin and oral anti-diabetics (i.e. Metformin, Glucophage) the morning of your procedure. - Diabetic patients should bring diabetic medication and a snack to eat after the procedure